jungi-php/framework-extra-bundle/resources/doc/message_body_conversion.md

 =======================

 The conversion is managed by `MessageBodyConversionManager`.
 Internally it delegates the conversion to registered mappers.
-By default the `SerializerMapperAdapter` is used if available.
+By default, the `SerializerMapperAdapter` is used if available.

 ### Add/replace own mapper